Medicines for end of life and very rare conditions

 The PACE process gives patient groups and clinicians a stronger voice in SMC decision making.
-In addition, the assessment process for ultra-orphan medicines will involve a broad decision-making framework.
 Our overview document and factsheet provide more detail and helps explain what can be expected from the PACE process.

 Since the new process was introduced SMC has received an increased number of submissions for these medicines.

 We have agreed with NHSScotland and the Association of the British Pharmaceutical Industry (ABPI) that from July 2014: